Gingham

 Gingham, also called Vichy check, is a medium-weight balanced plain-woven fabric typically with tartan (plaid), striped, or check duotone patterns, in bright colour and in white made from dyed cotton or cotton-blend yarns.
 It is made of carded, medium or fine yarns.

 History

 It is speculated that the fabric now known as gingham may have been made at Guingamp, a town in Brittany, France, and that the fabric may be named after the town.
 Some sources say that the name came into English via Dutch.
+Other sources stated that the word 'Gingham' came from Malay 'Genggang' (meaning: striped).

 When originally imported into Europe in the 17th century, gingham was a striped fabric, though now it is distinguished by its checkered pattern.
 From the mid-18th century, when it was being produced in the mills of Manchester, England, it started to be woven into checked or tartan (plaid) patterns (often blue and white).
 Checked gingham became more common over time, though striped gingham was still available in the late Victorian period.
 Gingham was introduced to France from Malaysia, where it started being produced in Vichy, France, under the reign of Napoleon Bonaparte.
 In Spain the pattern is known as estampado vichy or cuadro vichy.